NavyaNelluri/SmartSaver/DesignDocument.md

 ### Database
 - **Technology:** Snowflake
 - **Functionality:** Stores user data, including income, expenses, and savings goals.
 Provides query capabilities for forecasting and data retrieval.

+## Scope of the Project

+The SmartSaver project aims to provide users with a robust platform for managing and forecasting their monthly budgets effectively.
+Users can input their income and expenses, set specific savings goals, and track their progress towards achieving them.
+The application supports various functionalities such as user authentication, registration, and interactive interfaces for data input and visualization.
+Key features include a dashboard for real-time financial status updates, comprehensive views of income and expenses, and tools to forecast the time needed to reach savings goals based on allocated percentages of disposable income.
+The system offers a seamless user experience across different devices and operating systems.
+SmartSaver empowers users to make informed financial decisions by providing clear insights into their spending patterns and savings progress, ultimately promoting better financial management and goal attainment.

 ## Architecture Diagram
 ---